Matthew Teague

-Matthew Nathaniel Teague (born October 22, 1958) is a former American football linebacker in the National Football League for the Atlanta Falcons.
-He was drafted by the Dallas Cowboys in the tenth round of the 1980 NFL Draft.
-He was also drafted by the Falcons in the seventh round of the 1980 NFL Supplemental Draft.
-He was also a member of the Ottawa Rough Riders, Toronto Argonauts and Saskatchewan Roughriders of the Canadian Football League.
+Matthew Nathaniel Teague (born October 22, 1958) is an American former professional football linebacker in the National Football League (NFL) for the Atlanta Falcons.
+He was selected by the Dallas Cowboys in the tenth round of the 1980 NFL draft.
+He was also selected by the Falcons in the seventh round of the 1980 NFL supplemental draft.
+He was a member of the Ottawa Rough Riders, Toronto Argonauts and Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football at Prairie View A&M University.

-Early years
+Early life

 Teague attended Alcee Fortier High School in New Orleans, Louisiana, where he played mostly in the offensive line.
 He also practiced baseball.

 He accepted football scholarship from Prairie View A&M University, where he became a four-year starter at left defensive end.
 His teams won only 12 games in 4 seasons, including going 0-11 in 1979.

 Professional career

 Dallas Cowboys

-Teague was selected by the Dallas Cowboys in the tenth round (273rd overall) of the 1980 NFL Draft to play linebacker, as he was seen as an above average athlete.
+Teague was selected by the Dallas Cowboys in the tenth round (273rd overall) of the 1980 NFL draft to play linebacker, as he was seen as an above average athlete.

 Atlanta Falcons

-He was selected by the Atlanta Falcons in the seventh round of the 1980 NFL Supplemental Draft, after his original selection by the Cowboys became invalid because of a college eligibility issue.
+He was selected by the Atlanta Falcons in the seventh round of the 1980 NFL supplemental draft, after his original selection by the Cowboys became invalid because of a college eligibility issue.
 On September 2, 1980, he was placed on the disabled list with an injured left knee he suffered in training camp.
 In 1981, he played in 11 games.
 On August 31, 1982, he was waived by the Atlanta Falcons.